What is your office reception design saying about your company? Do first impressions really count?

 3. Will the receptionist be accepting and sending out mail?
 If so they will need desk space to do it and possibly even space for a franking machine.

 Typically for large professional services firms.
-It is important to allow the space for such a duty whilst also building a shield so that visitors don’t see a messy working desk.
+It is important to allow the space for such a duty whilst also building a screen so that visitors don’t see a messy working desk.

 4. Will the receptionist need to be able to unlock the entry door without getting up?

-Security is paramount in any office situation and often times, offices remain locked 24 hours a day.
-During working hours, the front door or reception can be operated by the receptionist and in this case, it is important to consider an unlocking mechanism close to the receptionist to prevent them getting up and down each time a new client, customer or visitor is at the front door.
+Security is paramount in any office situation, some offices may remain locked 24 hours a day.
+During working hours, the front door or reception can be operated by the receptionist and in this case, it is important to consider an unlocking mechanism close to the receptionist to prevent them getting up and down each time a visitor is at the front door.

 5. If your receptionist is isolated most of the time from other staff, should you consider a duress alarm?